VFEUVRAY/Bomberman/src/README.md

 Bomb adding function also adds new node to Bomb queue (add_bomb (bombs.c))<br>
 One pass through bomb queue at every graphical refresh to display all of them<br>

+Input repetitions upon key holding is handled in two phases to guarantee fluid key hold behavior.<br>
+The game structure contains an array of 4 bool_t (char): directionKeyHoldMem.<br>
+The array elements are initialised at 0 upon game structure initialisation.<br>
+When a direction key is pressed, the corresponding slot in directionKeyHoldMem is set to 1.<br>
+Releasing a key sets the corresponding slot to 0.<br>
+The game_move_player functions only checks if the corresponding direction slot is set to 1.<br>
+Currently only one direction at a time is supported, might look into that for the final project.<br>

 # Current state: